dy5topian/dystopian-blog/src/content/posts/HTB-chall/pwn/you_know_0xDiablos/You_know_0xDiablos.md

 1-download and unzip the file  to get the binary.

 2- static analysis:
-+  with `strings` doesn't reveal much though we can see the usage of the `gets`  therfore we can expect some sort of a buffer overflow
++  `strings` doesn't reveal much though we can see the usage of the `gets`  therfore we can expect some sort of a buffer overflow
 + we can as well run the checksec command and we get these intels:
 ```
     Arch:     i386-32-little